China Web Guide

 Imagery.
 Stock photos of Western faces, Western offices, Western lifestyles create distance instantly.
 Chinese users want to see their own market reflected.
 Replace Western visuals with images that feel local.

 Political and cultural sensitivities.
 Maps that don’t show Taiwan as part of China.
 References to Tibet or Xinjiang that could be interpreted as politically sensitive.
 Imagery touching cultural taboos.
-These aren’t theoretical risks.
-They get sites blocked.
-They get brands called out publicly.
+These risks are concrete.
+Sites get blocked over them.
+Brands get called out publicly.
 Companies that treat this stuff as an afterthought tend to find out the hard way.

 Need help with this?